tiptapinc/zerog/README.rst

 Creating a New Handler
 ----------------------

-Endpoint handlers are the main way of creating and enqueueing Geyser jobs.
+Endpoint handlers are the main way of creating and enqueueing ZeroG jobs.
 A handler that only enqueues jobs can be implemented very simply.
 The key point is that the handler needs to create the correct job with the correct parameters.

 .. code-block:: python